List of Riverdale characters: Kevin Keller

 Kevin Keller (portrayed by Casey Cott) is the son of Tom and Mrs. Keller.

 Kevin is a sophomore at Riverdale High School and the best friend of Betty Cooper.
 Along with that, he has become Veronica's G.B.F. (gay best friend).
 Kevin also struggles with his sexuality, as he does not have the same options as his friends do.
 Because of this, it often causes Kevin to act recklessly at times.
-He has dated Joaquin, as well as had some interaction with Moose Mason, but Joaquin left Riverdale, forcing their break-up and Moose is unwilling to be "out" like Kevin, forcing him to resort to other means in order to feel something.
+He has dated Joaquin, as well as had some interactions with Moose Mason, but Joaquin left Riverdale, forcing their break-up and Moose is unwilling to be "out" like Kevin, forcing him to resort to other means in order to feel something.
 But lately, Kevin has revealed strong feelings towards Moose, that were either rejected or unnoticed.

 In the second-season finale, after Moose is upset about the death of Midge, he and Moose share a kiss.

 Cott was promoted to the main cast for the second season after recurring in the first.